-We currently derive substantially all of our revenue from our commercially deployed ADAS solutions, including our Premium ADAS solutions.
+We currently derive substantially all of our revenue from our commercially deployed ADAS solutions including our Premium ADAS solutions.
 We generate the majority of our revenue from the sale of our EyeQTM SoCs to OEMs through sales to Tier 1 automotive suppliers that implement our product into vehicles, in which case our direct customer is the Tier 1 automotive supplier that is responsible for paying us for our products.
 Because of the complex nature of our products and the need to customize and validate a product and to integrate it into the OEM's overall ADAS system, we also have strong direct relationships with the OEMs.

-EyeQTM SoC sales represented approximately 72% and 88% of our revenue for the three months ended March 30, 2024 and April 1, 2023, respectively.
-Sales of our SuperVisionTM product represented the majority of the remainder of our revenue for the three months ended March 30, 2024 and April 1, 2023.
+EyeQTM SoC sales represented approximately 72% 86% and 88% 92% of our revenue for the three months ended March 30, 2024 June 29, 2024 and April 1, 2023 July 1, 2023, respectively, and 81% and 90% of our revenue in the six months ended June 29, 2024 and July 1, 2023, respectively.
+Sales of our SuperVisionTM product represented the majority of the remainder of our revenue for the three and six months ended March 30, 2024 June 29, 2024 and April 1, 2023 also for the three and six months ended July 1, 2023.
 Revenue from the sale of our EyeQTM products and SuperVisionTM products is recognized at the time of product shipment from our facilities, as determined by the agreed-upon shipping terms.
 Our sales to any single Tier 1 automotive supplier typically cover more than one OEM and more than one production program from any OEM.